siboscol/gallery-app/README.md

 On `.env.example` there are the environment variables that needs to be set for the project.

-Copy/Rename the file to `.env` on the root folder and set the mongodb uri and secret fro JWT.
+Copy/Rename the file to `.env` on the root folder and set the mongodb uri and secret for JWT.

 ## Usage